esteinig/nanoq/README.md

 ## Motivation

-I often need to filter nanopore read files by minimum length and average quality but current tools are slowish without a `sequencing_summary`.
+I often need to filter nanopore reads (`fastq`) by minimum length and average quality but current tools are slowish.